sucrose0413/mvp-api-dot-net/README.md

-# mvp-api-dot-net
+﻿# .NET SDK for MVP API

-.NET SDK for MVP API
+This just starts with a simple SWAGGER and AutoRest generated SDK.
+Hopefully, goes wild in time ;)